My Nixos Configuration

 The entrypoint: flake.nix

 The main entrypoint to this configuration is flake.nix.
-Here’s where I import a bunch of external Flakes including Home-manager, Nix-flatpak (for declarative Flatpaks), and others.
-I use the stable NixOS branch (currently 24.05), but I also have the unstable repository available in case I want newer software.
-For stable packages, I can use pkgs.<packagename>, and for unstable packages, I can use pkgs.unstable.<packagename>.
-Check it out here 🔗.
+Here’s where I import a bunch of external Flakes including Snowfall, Home-manager, Nix-flatpak (for declarative Flatpaks), and others.
+I follow the stable NixOS releases by default (24.11 as of this writing), but sometimes it’s nice to have the latest and greatest, so I have the unstable repo available as an option.
+I can reference the stable repo using pkgs.[package name], and with the help of an overlay, I can reference unstable using pkgs.unstable.[package name].

 The modules